 Process.
 Independents can benefit from no bureaucracy.
 As independents are generally lean with regard to authority, the decision making process tends to be swift.
 While chains can get lost in the sometimes-endless red tape and slow process of making day to day decisions.

 Creativity.
 Guests who frequent chain restaurants come to expect a level of consistency throughout the brand.
 Chains tend to build systems to ensure replication and thus keeping customers content.
 In many ways this is considered a strength, as consistency and smooth, daily practices help create a successful restaurant business.
 But, if guests translate this to a cookie cutter operation, chains can get dinged for that — a catch-22 for chains in today’s environment.
-On the other side of that coin, independents might admire the stability and control of chains, but independents benefit from and ffdc_fohservice_002_kfenjoy the freedom and inspiration of creativity, as well as their ability to connect with* local guests and
+On the other side of that coin, independents might admire the stability and control of chains, but independents benefit from and enjoy the freedom and inspiration of creativity, as well as their ability to connect with* local guests and

 the community.